-So far, I’ve just explained the reasons why was lack of content and efforts at Stream SEO the last 18 months.
+So far, I’ve just explained the reasons why was a lack of content and efforts at Stream SEO for the last 18 months.
 Now it’s time to define some goals and commit with my readers:

 While I’ve seen a lot of blogs die or simply fail during the last 7 years while Stream SEO is still alive, I have also seen blogs than are far more successful in the same niche just because they put the work and efforts into it.

 While doing some market research I’ve seen bloggers than in the last 2 or 3 years have got much more traffic and rankings than Stream SEO and one thing they do pretty well is content.
 I have a list of more than 50 blog posts for 2019 and I plan to keep up with it.
 We’ll see how it goes, but it’s a commitment I’m doing publicly so you can “shame on me” later if I fail.
 This means I have to publish pretty much every week.
-Stay tuned for a lot of new articles, guides, case studies, reviews and the occasional existential chat.
+Stay tuned for a lot of new articles, guides, case studies, reviews, and the occasional existential chat.

-As you can see, we have a ton of email subscribers but again, we could have triple of it if we kept publishing content.
+As you can see, we have a ton of email subscribers but again, we could have triple it if we kept publishing content.
 My plan is to get at least 25,000 subscribers for Stream SEO alone at the end of 2019.
-This means we have to double what I’ve achieved during 7 years, in just 1 year.
+This means we have to double what I’ve achieved for 7 years, in just 1 year.
 Doing outreach and writing content should help with that.

 I’m still not quite satisfied with the design but this will have to wait until I find some time to play with new themes and whether I decide to take out the sidebar or not.
-I’ll run some A/B tests as I prefer to take decisions based on data rather than following my own hearth.
+I’ll run some A/B tests as I prefer to make decisions based on data rather than following my own hearth.
 I’m not that naive anymore.

 Guest posts and Interviews